Rest To Be Your Best Self

 Did you follow all of that?!
 My head is spinning from remembering everything we did within one week!
 I'm sure other Christian women, especially pastor's wives, can relate with this scenario.

-After all of our guests on Easter, I turned to my husband and said, "I don't think I will be going to the Pastor's Convention with you tomorrow.
+After the last guest left on Easter Sunday, I turned to my husband and said, "I don't think I will be going to the Pastor's Convention with you tomorrow.
 I'm just too tired."
 And he totally understood.

-However, the next morning as I was getting ready for work, the Lord made it clear to me that I was to go to the convention with my husband.
+However, the next morning as I was getting ready for work, the Lord made it very clear that I was to go to the pastor's convention with my husband.
 "Go, and receive of me," He said.

 Receiving those words from the Lord put me into action.
-I jumped into the shower, then I texted my husband and said, "I'm going."
+I texted my husband, "I'm going," then I jumped into the shower.

 It didn't take me long to pack and amazingly, I was ready to leave when my husband wanted to leave.